Dare Dukes – Executive Director

 Megan has attended the Summer Institute at the Red Clay Writing Project, the National Writing Project’s site at the University of Georgia, Athens, and she is a National Writing Project Teacher Consultant.

-Keith Miller – Program Director, Block by Block
+Keith Miller – Program Director

 A Savannah native, Keith joined Deep as programs manager in 2015, and he is a storyteller, creative, and disruptor with several years of experience in education.
 Most notably, as coordinator of volunteers at iMentor, a youth mentoring organization based in New York City, he was in charge of the recruitment, screening, and training of 1,500+ mentors across 18 different New York City high schools, and he played a key role in launching corporate partnerships and leading borough-targeted recruitment.
 And as marketing manager at TNTP, an education nonprofit with the mission of ending the injustice of educational inequality, he crafted compelling marketing campaigns while serving as the lead project and design manager for several publications and external clients such as the New York City Department of Education.